 What is couples therapy?

-Couples therapy is a form of counseling that focuses on improving
+Couples therapy is a form of counseling that focuses on improving the relationship

-and how the relationship manages trust and intimacy.
+how the relationship manages trust and intimacy.
 This process involves tracking how partners relate, understand, respond,

 and interact with one another.
 Improving how couples understand and interact with themselves and one another is a common